Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 }
 ```

-Since we are using the same namespace, its easy to add onto our shaders.json from the [last section](AddingShaders.md)
+Since we are using the same namespace, it's easy to add onto our shaders.json from the [last section](AddingShaders.md)

-And we can get our post shader ready as well - Since we will be dealing with a lot more files im naming all my files `example_<type>` to make it clear what points where, but this is not nessecary, minecraft and my own expanded_shaders would just keep everything named `example`
+And we can get our post shader ready as well - Since we will be dealing with a lot more files im naming all my files `example_<type>` to make it clear what points where, but this is not necessary, minecraft and my own expanded_shaders would just keep everything named `example`

 ```json
 assets/tutorial_shader/shaders/post/example_post.json